carlosfhernandez/civ5-prehistoric/civ5-prehistoric/README-SMALL.txt

 __ COMPATIBILITY __

 - *** I strongly advise to download this Mod as the LAST new mod before starting a new game! **
-- It should still work fine if you load other mods later, unless they are new Civilizations or mods that change/add technologies.
+- It could  still work fine if you load other mods later, unless they are new Civilizations or mods that change/add technologies.
 - If your REALLY like a new mod civilization (and they are overpowered early on or unbalance the game) let me know and I should be able to add an optional patch.
 - To fix conflicts with mods which you downloaded later, follow the guide which you find in the mod's screenshots on top of this page.
 - Requires Brave New World (BNW) expansion.
-- Does not work with Mods that change Goody Huts (Ancient Ruins).
-- Does not work with Mods that change the Scout unit.
+- Does not work with Mods that change GOODY HUTS (Ancient Ruins) or the SCOUT unit.
 - *** Avoid using Mods that give any benefit AT THE START OF THE GAME, as you might end up unbalancing the game with overpowered units, buildings or features 2000 years too early! ***